clinical-meteor/cookbook/cookbook/schema-design.md

 Schema Design
 ====================================

-The bad news:  schema design totally depends on the kind of application you're going to build, so it totally varies.
+The bad news is that  schema design totally depends on the kind of application you're going to build, so it totally varies.

 Furthermore, because Mongo is denormalized, we're not going to go through [database normalization](http://en.wikipedia.org/wiki/Database_normalization), meaning there aren't any formal schemas like [First Normal Form (1NF)](http://en.wikipedia.org/wiki/First_normal_form) or [Second Normal Form (2NF)](http://en.wikipedia.org/wiki/Second_normal_form).
 So, toss everything you know about 1NF and 2NF and keeping data DRY out the window.